qingqueenking/JobSeeking/DesignPattern/Singleton.md

 }
 ```
 ## Inner static class
-When the singleton class is loaded, InstanceHolder class is not loaded into memory and only when someone calls the getInstance method, the class get loaded and creates the Singleton class instance.
+When the singleton class is loaded, InstanceHolder class is not loaded into memory and only when someone calls the getInstance method, the class get loaded and creates the Singleton class instance. <br>
 This is the most widely used approach for Singleton class as it doesn't require synchronization.
 ```
 class Singleton {